SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 Now, we need our `ChatLive.Root` live view to subscribe to the correct PubSub topic for the current room.
-We'll do this in the `handle_params` function that runs when the live action is show:
+We'll do this in the `handle_params` function that runs when the live action is `:show`:

 ```elixir
 def handle_params(%{"id" => id}, _uri, %{assigns: %{live_action: :show}} = socket) do